Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world for over 16 years.

 Summary: Two bedrooms.
 Two bathrooms.
 One king size bed.
 One queen size bed.
 All linen provided.

 There are two decks, both with clear overhead cover.
 The main deck, facing the river, is large and ideal for a leisurely breakfast, morning or afternoon coffee, or a flute of sparkling wine before a romantic dinner.
 It has extensive outdoor furniture and an electric barbecue.
+The weather can be amazing, so don’t be surprised to find yourself sitting outside well into the evening, especially with daylight saving.

 Barbecue Pit, Table and Lawns